mitre/cpsa/src/vscode-cpsa/README.md

 ## Installation

 To obtain the built extension, you can build it from source or obtain a `.vsix` archive.
-A standard location to download this build artifact is being worked on.
+The latest version can be downloaded from Artifactory
+here: [0.1.0].
 See the "Building the extension" section of DEVELOPING.md to build it from source.

 To install the `.vsix` archive, there are two methods.